 The District has produced a strong financial history since its inception in 1972.
-Moving forward, the District is positioned to continue to meet the level of service and regulatory requirements demanded by its customers, its Board of Trustees and regulatory agencies.
-Part of that responsibility will entail investment, over the next 10 years, of approximately \$2.4 billion in new Combined Sewer Overflow (CSO) controls and wastewater facility improvements.
+Moving forward, the District is positioned to continue to meet the level of service and regulatory requirements demanded by its customers, its Board of Trustees, and regulatory agencies.
+Part of that responsibility will entail investment, over the next 10 years, of approximately \$2.6 billion in new Combined Sewer Overflow (CSO) controls and wastewater facility improvements.

 The District maintains a long-range financing plan for its operating and capital budgets.
-The District's five-year financing plan for the capital budget provides for over \$1.3 billion in capital project expenditures from 2020 to 2024, primarily for improvements to our Southerly Wastewater Treatment Plant and our CSO long-term control plan.
-This includes approximately \$202.8 million for the plants, \$865.3 million for the CSO projects, \$104.9 million for the collection system and building improvements and \$107.3 million of miscellaneous District-wide improvements and minor capital purchases.
+The District's five-year financing plan for the capital budget provides for nearly \$1.5 billion in capital project expenditures from 2021 to 2025, primarily for improvements to our Southerly Wastewater Treatment Plant and our CSO long-term control plan.
+This includes approximately \$245.9 million for the plants, \$954.4 million for the CSO projects, \$160.8 million for the collection system and building improvements and \$120.3 million of miscellaneous District-wide improvements and minor capital purchases.
 Over this five-year period, the District will need to address both regulatory driven capital improvements and rehabilitation driven capital improvements at its three (3) wastewater treatment plants and within its collection system.

 In 2016, the District completed a five-year, long-term financial and rate impact model for rates in effect from 2017-2021.
 The model incorporates specific year by year details to determine the sewer rates over the five-year rate period.
-During 2020, the District will begin the rate study for sewer and stormwater for the next rate period of 2022-2026.
+In August of 2020 the District began the rate study for sewer rates and stormwater fees for the five year period of 2022-2026.
+The proposed rates will be presented to the Board of Trustees with anticipated adoption sometime in 2021.